DaDeCar/PMU-Data_Streamer/README.md

 ### Program workflow:

-1. The user enters to the website and configure the requeriments for the syncrophasors (amplitude, phase, frequency, frames per second) and configures a IP adress in which he/she will receive the simulated data.
+1. The user enters the website and configures the requirements for the synchrophasor (amplitude, phase, frequency, frames per second), and configures an IP address in which he/she will receive the simulated data.

-2. The python program generates simulated syncrophasors introducing amplitude, phase, and frequency noise, and generating a timestamp for each of its.
+2. The python program generates simulated synchrophasor introducing amplitude, phase, and frequency noise, and generating a timestamp for each of them.

-3. The program sends via UDP the Configuration Frame (CF) to the destination server, and then starts to send the Data Frames (DF).
+3. The program sends via UDP the Configuration Frame (CF) to the destination server and then starts to send the Data Frames (DF).

 ### Testing

-The PMU Data Streamer was tested using PMU Conection Tester (https://github.com/GridProtectionAlliance/PMUConnectionTester) as a receiving server.
+The PMU Data Streamer was tested using PMU Connection Tester (https://github.com/GridProtectionAlliance/PMUConnectionTester) as a receiving server.

 ## Screenshots